 That's what I believe.

-I believe our rights are God given, endowed by our creator.
+I believe our rights are God-given, endowed by our creator.

-And yet, if you don't say just the black lives matter, if you say all lives matter, well, that's viewed as controversial.
+And yet, if you don't say just the Black Lives Matter, if you say all lives matter, well, that's viewed as controversial.

-Now you have police now not only kneeling on the ground as a show of solidarity, but then you also have people laying down, one guy laid down, I guess a sergeant or a lieutenant in one police department, I think, for a solid eight minutes.
+Now you have police now not only kneeling on the ground as a show of solidarity, but Then you also have people laying down, one guy laid down, I guess a sergeant or a lieutenant in one police department, I think for a solid eight minutes, you know, or that now they're bringing this all back as it relates to Colin Kaepernick and what supposedly his movement was all about.

-You know, Corey Booker say we're at over policed as a society, but you know, when you really, if you want to get to root causes, and I like to get to root causes and solutions in life and solve problems in life, you know, when you look across the board in this country and you look at the the biggest cities, the most liberal states that spend the most money in terms of say education.
+But, you know, when you really, if you want to get to root causes, and I like to get to root causes and solutions in life and solve problems in life, you know, when you look across the board in this country and you look at the biggest cities, the most liberal states that spend the most money in terms of, say, education, look, here's two things are just fundamental.

 If you believe we're all equal in the eyes of God and God created all of us, okay.